hanzhi713/image-collage-maker/README.md

 pip3 install itchat opencv-python tqdm umap-learn scikit-learn lap
 ```

-If lap cannot be successfully installed, try lapsolver instead.

 Because SciPy's linear sum assignment is implemented in Python, it is slow.
-So I chose lap/lapsolver whose kernels are implemented in C++
+So I chose lap whose kernel is implemented in C++

 ## How to use